gaurav712/GiGS_Wifi/README.md

 * these binaries must be whitelisted in sudoers file (so it doesn't prompt for password):
 1. `wpa_supplicant`
-3. `killall`
 4. `rfkill`

-# NOTES
+# TODO
-It's still a work in progress, things you can't do:
-* Can't connect to a network.
+* Connect to unknown networks
-* Make it work without superuser privileges
+* Help users add binaries to the sudoers

 # LICENSE
 Licensed under MIT License